tony/github-exercise/README.rst

 Why this layout?

+- Uses global configuration variables.
+Utilizes ``package.json`` variables for gulp settings.
+This allows a clean, centralized place for dev hostname and port variables to be configured.
+Carried forward, a ``.gitignore`` ignoring ``config.local.js`` could be mixed in with ``package.json``'s ``pkg.gulp`` key to give the developer the option to have their own project ports/hostnames, without conflicting with other developer's git workflow or other ports/hostnames they are using for development.
 - Allows loading via normal AMD modules.
 - During development, allows async loading of dependencies.
 - For productions, allows loading via a single, minified JS file. (wrapped